Liberty, New York: Education

-The Liberty Central School District has three schools in Liberty.
+The Liberty Central School District has three schools in Liberty, including Liberty High School.

 The Catholic schools in closest proximity to Liberty are Our Lady of Mount Carmel Elementary School in Wallkill and St. John Elementary School in Goshen.
 St. Peter's Regional School, the final remaining Catholic school in Sullivan County, closed in 2019.
 At the time it had 42 students.
 The school became an early learning center in 2016 after an earlier plan to close the school was canceled.